BattleBit-Community-Servers/Battlebit-Community-Server-Launcher/README.md

    - `PASSWORD`: Your Steam password
    - `APPID`: Server App ID (e.g., `671860`)
    - `BETAPASSWORD`: Password for beta access (if applicable)
+   - `BRANCH`: The Branch That the Script will install
    - `SERVER`: Installation path for the server files

    > **Note:** Use a second Steam account that owns the game for running the server.